keikai/doc/dev-ref/faq.md

     computer or different OS.
 Please check installed fonts on your computer.
 Installing missing fonts can solve this problem.

-The Keikai bundled iText will find fonts from the following paths.
-Please check the fonts you apply are available in these paths: **Won't scan its subdirectories**
+* iText bundled in Keikai will find fonts from the following paths.
+Please check the fonts you apply are available in these paths:

+**It won't scan its subdirectories**

 `   c:/windows/fonts`
 `   c:/winnt/fonts`